bitrix24/b24restdocs/api-reference/crm/deals/custom-form/crm-deal-details-configuration-get.md

 >
 > Who can execute the method: any user

 The method `crm.deal.details.configuration.get` retrieves the settings of deal cards.
-This method reads the personal settings of the specified user or the general settings defined for all users.
+The method reads the personal settings of the specified user or the general settings defined for all users.

 {% note warning %}

-Please note that the settings for deal cards of different directions (or Sales Funnels) may vary from each other.
+Please note that the settings of deal cards for different categories (or funnels) may differ from each other.
-To switch between the settings of deal cards for different directions, the parameter **dealCategoryId** is used.
+To switch between the settings of deal cards for different categories, the parameter **dealCategoryId** is used.

 {% endnote %}